fun: recipe for cinnamon rolls

 Almost as good as that expensive store in the mall, which I won’t name.
 These are less expensive and you don’t need to stop eating at one.
 There is a recipe in our house that I’ve been playing with.
 So far, everyone loves these and they are reasonably easy, especially if you have a bread machine.

-I have noticed that there is a difference between butter and margarine.
+I have noticed that there is a difference between butter and margarine in the dough.
 Using butter in the bread dough gives it a delicate texture without being crusty greasy that margarine does.
-But using margarine in the filling and frosting makes it more sweet than butter.
-So I selected margarine and butter in specific places below.
-Or if you want you can go all butter.
+And I highly recommend butter in the filling and frosting.

-Plan ahead to take the margarine and butter (all 3 sticks) and cream cheese out of the fridge in plenty of time to warm to room temperature before using.
+Plan ahead to take the butter (all 3 sticks) and cream cheese out of the fridge in plenty of time to warm to room temperature before using.

 BTW, “tsp” means teaspoon and “tbsp” means tablespoon.
 Read carefully.